You can't ignore it any longer. Encrypt your email!

 Better now than never

 Times are changing quickly and new laws around the world are requiring email providers to store customer emails for years - this means access to your information for those who can.
+Governments around the world have also enacted laws to enable interception of all your email.
 There's no better time than now to make sure your email content could never be turned against you, or your correspondents.

 Even if you don't care about your privacy, people you correspond with may not appreciate all their personal information becoming public.
 Therefore you should encrypt your email.